 Similar to aluminum cookware, stainless steel cookware poses a risk of leaching.
 While stainless steel isn’t treated with a chemical coating, it is comprised of an alloy containing nickel and chromium.
 Nickel isn’t necessary for the body, while chromium is only needed in trace amounts from food.
 When you’re cooking acidic foods such as tomato sauce, leaching can be a concern.

 Nonstick cookware is any form of cookware coated with a non-stick surface, rendering it slippery and mess-free.
 Commonly, non-stick cookware is coated with PTFE (Polytetrafluoroethylene, often referred to as Teflon) or silicon.

-PFOA (perfluorooctanoic acid), which was introduced in food manufacturing in the 1940s, is no longer used in non-stick cookware due to health concerns; however, there has not been official evidence proving PFOA as a carcinogen.
+PFOA (perfluorooctanoic acid), which was introduced in food manufacturing in the 1940s, is no longer used in non-stick cookware due to health concerns.
 Here’s some pros and cons of non-stick cookware so you can make the best decision for yourself.

 Pros of nonstick cookware:

 Non-stick cookware is coated with silicon or PTFE.
 The non-stick finish allows for easy clean-up and quicker cooking.
 All you need to do even after cooking a messier meal is rinse with water or wipe out with a damp cloth.